 Good ol’ STRETCH MARKS

 STRETCH MARKS are one of the most feared skin changes in pregnancy.
 These marks are very common during pregnancy as they are caused by the stretching of skin in order to accommodate your little growing baby.
 Initially, the dermal lesions (marks) are pink to violet and sometimes slightly raised.
 They mostly appear on the belly, breasts, upper arms, lower back, buttocks, thighs and groin – and they can be sooo itchy!
-Apparently, stretch marks are more common in younger women, women with larger babies, women who are over-weight and twin pregnancies, but all in all it really depends on your genetics.
+Apparently, stretch marks are more common in younger women, women with larger babies, women who are over-weight and twin pregnancies, but all in all it really depends on your genetics (want to read about Risk Factors linked to stretch marks?
+Check out this blog post) .
 After the delivery of your baby it might take months or even years for the stretch marks to mature into white, shiny and crinkly streaks that are permanent.

 There are currently oceans of skincare products specifically for the growing belly – but we highly recommend the safe SOOTHING Belly Oil in combination with CALMING Belly Lotion that will help calm and hydrate the stretching skin.
 They are both great for itchy skin!
 We also have a GENTLE Belly Cleanser that will help keep the stretching supple and hydrated.